shariq1989/cookbook/content/recipe/butter_chicken.md

 #### Can butter chicken be vegetarian?
 Can it be vegan?
 Can it be dairy-free?

-This recipe can be modified to fit a vegetarian, vegan, or dairy-free way of eating.
+You can easily modify this recipe to fit a vegetarian, vegan, or dairy-free way of eating.

 * Vegetarian: First, we need to find a substitute for the chicken in this recipe.
 I recommend using chickpeas, baked firm tofu, paneer, or roasted cauliflower.
 For added protein, you can also include toasted cashews.
 If using cashews, add them when you add the onions.

-* Vegan: I prefer using chickpeas, baked firm tofu, or roasted cauliflower in place of the chicken.
+* Vegan: I prefer using chickpeas, baked firm tofu, or roasted cauliflower in place of chicken.
 They come out delicious and hold up well throughout the cooking process.
 For added protein, you can also include toasted cashews.
 If using cashews, add them when you add the onions.
 In place of butter, use either coconut oil or vegan butter, and you can use full-fat coconut milk as an alternative to the cream.

 * Dairy-Free: In place of butter and cream, use coconut oil and full-fat [coconut milk](https://amzn.to/2ODAyDS).

 #### Is butter chicken keto or low-carb?

 Yes, it is.
-I even calculated the macros to make it easy for you.
-The serving size for this recipe is one chicken thigh and some of the sauce.
+I even calculated the macros to make it easier for you.
+The serving size for these macros is one chicken thigh and 1/3 cup of sauce.

 * CARBS: 5 Net Carbs
 * PROTEIN: 26g
 * FAT: 41g

- I recommend serving butter chicken with a side of cauliflower rice, zucchini noodles, or keto naan.
+To finish your low-carb meal, I recommend serving butter chicken with a side of cauliflower rice, zucchini noodles, or keto naan.

 #### Can I freeze butter chicken?